-If the cost of responding to a FOIA request is estimated at \$200 or more, then a minimum deposit of 25% of the reasonably estimated cost is required and you must request payment in advance.
+If you estimate the cost of responding to a FOIA request is \$200 or more, then you must require a minimum deposit of 25% of the reasonably estimated cost, and you must request payment in advance.
 See "SFAA News Media, FOIA, and Elected Official Requests Policy and Procedure" in Appendix VIII.D.

-- 1. If you won't be billing in advance for the cost of responding, skip to Step #5. - 2.
+- If you will not be billing in advance for the cost of responding, skip to Step #5. - 2.
 Otherwise, send a letter outlining our standard billing procedure, outlining the costs involved in responding to this FOIA request, and explaining that the information requested will be released after the charges have been paid.
-See Form Letter #3 in Appendix VIII.B. - 3.
-After payment is received, go to Step #6.
+See Form Letter #3 in Appendix VIII.B.

+3. After receiving payment, go to Step #6.